kobolabs/epub-spec/README.md

 **Kobo Advises Against Overuse of Fixed Layout**

-Content creators are advised against producing Fixed Layout ePubs solely for the purpose of reproducing a print layout.
+Content creators are advised against producing Fixed Layout ePubs solely to reproduce a print layout.
 Text cannot be resized by users while reading Fixed Layout content and as a result small text can only be read by zooming in.
 This can greatly diminish the reading experience particularly on eInk devices, smartphones and Desktop applications.
 Fixed Layout serves comics, children's books and other categories well but is not an ideal format for text heavy content that could be displayed as reflowable content.
-Furthermore Fixed Layout ePubs require more in depth testing prior to distribution to ensure that they display correctly across multiple reading platforms.
+Furthermore, Fixed Layout ePubs require more in-depth testing prior to distribution to ensure that they display correctly across multiple reading platforms.

 ### Kobo Supports SMIL

 [SMIL (Synchronized Multimedia Integration Language)](http://www.idpf.org/epub/30/spec/epub30-mediaoverlays.html#sec-smil-smil-elem) is supported for FXL titles on Android and iOS.
 Audio files must be encoded using Apple iTunes AAC-LC mp4-v2 codec, 256 kbps.

-Note: the Kobo Android platform **does not currently support**:
+Note: The Kobo Android platform **does not currently support**:

 * Non-Linear playback
 * Text highlighting for SVG text